Keyfactor/azurekeyvault-orchestrator/readme_source.md

 Now we can navigate to the Keyfactor platform and create the store type for Azure Key Vault.

-1) Navigate to your instance of Keyfactor and log in with a user that has Administrator priveledges.
+1) Navigate to your instance of Keyfactor and log in with a user that has Administrator privileges.

 1) Click on the gear icon in the top left and navigate to "Certificate Store Types".